JahnelGroup/jackson-field-security/README.md

 ## How it works

-This library registers a [Jackson](https://github.com/FasterXML/jackson) filter to conditionally control access to fields based on policies.
+This library registers a Jackson filter to conditionally control access to fields based on policies.
+The filter will detect the current logged in user and the owner of the data being serialized together with the policies to determine access.

 Three main interfaces drive this flow:

 * **PrincipalProvider** interface will identify the current logged in user (a.ka., the Principal).
 The default auto-configuration will use Spring Security's SecurityContextHolder.
 To provide your own custom implementation register a bean of type PrincipalProvider.
 * **EntityCreatedByProvider** interface will identify the owner of the serialized object.
 The default auto-configuration will use the field annotated by Spring Data's **@CreatedBy**.
 To provide your own custom implementation register a bean of type EntityCreatedByProvider.
 * **FieldSecurityPolicy** and **ContextAwareFieldSecurityPolicy** interfaces define policies for permitting a field.
-A field can have multiple policies combined with logic to determine a field's permissiveness.

 ## Usage